VIJAY K. KUCHROO, DVM, PHD

 PRINCIPAL INVESTIGATOR

-Dr. Vijay Kuchroo is the Samuel L. Wasserstrom Professor of Neurology at Harvard Medical School, Senior Scientist at Brigham and Women’s Hospital, and Co-Director of the Center for Infection and Immunity, at the Brigham Research Institutes, Boston.
-He is also an associate member of the Broad Institute, and a participant in a Klarman Cell Observatory project that focuses on T cell differentiation.
-He is the founding Director of the Evergrande Center for Immunologic Diseases at Harvard Medical School and Brigham and Women’s Hospital.
-His major research interests include autoimmune diseases—particularly the role of co-stimulation—the genetic basis of experimental autoimmune encephalomyelitis and multiple sclerosis, as well as cell surface molecules and regulatory factors that regulate the induction of T cell tolerance and dysfunction.
-His laboratory bred several transgenic mice that serve as animal models for human multiple sclerosis.
-The Kuchroo laboratory was also the first to describe the TIM family of genes, and identified Tim-3 as an inhibitory receptor expressed on T cells, which is now being exploited for cancer immunotherapy.
-He was first to describe the development of highly pathogenic Th17 cells, which have been shown to induce multiple different autoimmune diseases in humans.
-Dr. Kuchroo is the lead author on a paper describing the development of Th17, which is one of the most cited papers in the field of Immunology.
+His major research interests include autoimmunity – particularly the role of co-stimulation, the genetic basis of experimental autoimmune encephalomyelitis and multiple sclerosis, as well as cell surface molecules and regulatory factors that impact the induction of T cell tolerance and dysfunction.
+His laboratory is known for being the first to describe the TIM family of genes, specifically, identifying TIM3 as an inhibitory receptor expressed on T cells, which is now being exploited for cancer immunotherapy.
+Along with generating several transgenic mouse strains that serve as animal models for human multiple sclerosis, his laboratory was the first to describe the development of pathogenic Th17 cells, which have been shown to induce multiple different autoimmune diseases in humans.